day8/re-frame/docs/on-dynamics.md

 re-frame's overarching process for handling a single event is one part "Finite State Machine" and one part dataflow.

-The event-handling process walks step by step through a linear set of logical states, which you know already as "The Dominoes".
-Only one state at a time is happening, and in each state there is specific behaviour, and each of them is sufficiently isolated from the others that it can be understood and analysed independently.
+The event-handling process proceeds step by step through a linear set of logical states, which you know already as "The Dominoes".
+Only one state at a time is happening, and in each state there is specific behaviour/computation, and each of them is sufficiently isolated from the others that it can be understood and analysed independently.
 You can comfortably "zoom in" to understand each part.

 The re-frame docs don't formally talk about FSMs and, instead, present it as a "data flow" which